-If you're currently an operator of a sober living home in one of these five Southern California counties, and would like information about becoming a member of your local sober living coalition, we've created a whole section just for you.
+If you're currently an operator of a sober living home in one of these Southern California counties, and would like information about becoming a member of your local sober living coalition, we've created a whole section just for you.

 See the page on Joining Your Local Coalition for all the information and documentation you need to apply.